-- A. All visitors must report to the greeter and/or main office, show appropriate identification, and follow the procedures for a school visit. - B. Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the building principal or his or her designee, so that class disruption is kept to a minimum. - C. Parents or citizens who wish to speak with a teacher concerning the progress of a child must make an appointment with the teacher. - D. Any unauthorized person on school property will be reported to the administrator in charge or his or her designee.
+- A. All visitors must enter through the designated single point of entry and report to the main office.
+There they will present photo identification and will be issued a visitor's identification badge, which must be worn at all times while in the school or on school grounds.
+The visitor must return the badge to the main office before leaving the building. - B. Parents or citizens who wish to observe a classroom while school is in session are required to arrange such visits in advance with the building principal or his or her designee, so that class disruption is kept to a minimum - C. Parents or citizens who wish to speak with a teacher concerning the progress of a child must make an appointment with the teacher.

+- D. Any unauthorized person on school property will be reported to the administrator in charge or his or her designee.
 Unauthorized persons will be asked to leave.
-Law enforcement may be called if the situation warrants. - E. All visitors will abide by the rules for public conduct on school property contained in this code of conduct.
+Law enforcement may be called if the situation warrants. - E. All visitors will meet the expectations for public conduct on school property contained in this code of conduct.